zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 The result is the same.
 However, the process is different.

 We recommend working with the first (A) approach when working on this application, as it allows focusing on the same set of tools for a longer time.
-Then, you can get into the groove of writing back-end tests, writing procedures, etc.
+Then, you can get into the groove of writing back-end tests, writing procedures, etc. Then, you only need to "wire up" the client to the back-end API server.

 Using the latter (B) approach would require us to switch between front-end and back-end more often, and it is more suited when you are very familiar with the tools you are using and have just 1 - 2 features to implement.
+Alternatively, it is useful in the exploration phase when you are OK with mixing some fake static data and real data in the front end.

 ## Additional comments

-**The role of `server/shared` folder**
+Sometimes, you will need to refer to some entity types in your front end, such as `User`, `Article`, etc. Without any setup, you would need to copy-paste these types to the front end.
+However, this would require you to maintain two copies of the same type, which is not ideal.
+Every time you would need to change a type, you would need to update it in two places.
+That's quite inconvenient and error-prone.

+We could do better.
+Instead of copying the types, we can import them from the back end, which is closer to the source of truth.
+This way, we only need to maintain the types in one place.

-To understand the `shared` folder, we must ask ourselves **why we would not want to import everything to the front-end**?
-Well, there are a few reasons:
+So, **can we would not want to import everything to the front-end**?
+Well, there are a few reasons why we would not want to do that:

 - our back-end handles private data, such as database connection details, API keys, etc. We do not want to expose that to the front end.
 That would be a security breach.
 - our back-end might contain secret methods around the business logic.
 - our back-end server might load in megabytes of code in size, while our front-end should be as small as possible.

 **What should you import from the back end?** You can import the necessary types, but avoid importing business logic.
 Remember that if something is imported to the front end, it immediately becomes public.
 Someone could open the browser console, snoop around your code, and find your private business logic or secret keys if you import them to the front end.
 That could lead to a security breach.

-In our application, we added a `shared` folder in the back end, which should be used to import types to the front end.
+**We have added a `shared` folder in the back end**, which should be used to import types to the front end.
 Sharing some pure functions that do not rely on configuration or back-end dependencies is also possible.

-For back-end-to-front-end imports we will **import from `@serer/shared/...`**.
-We will not rely on your memory alone to remember this.
-There is an ESLint rule to disallow other cross-package imports, which is a good security measure.
+If you ever need to import something from the back end, use **import from `@server/shared/...`** statements.
+Also, we have added an ESLint rule to disallow other cross-package imports to make it easier to spot when you are importing something you should not.

 ## Bonus challenges